 Depending on the level of regular intake, the body can respond poorly to a sudden absence of the substance in your system.
 At best, this may be uncomfortable.
 But in some cases may be fatal.

-Do I have a psychological alcohol addiction?
+You may have a psychological dependence on alcohol if:

-- You rely on alcohol to relax, sleep or have a good time;
+- You rely on alcohol to relax, sleep or have a good time.

 - The effects of excessive alcohol consumption have caused disruption to your work or education.
-This could be via hangover effects, the pursuit of alcohol, or absenteeism;
+This could be via hangover effects, the pursuit of alcohol, or absenteeism.

-- You experience guilt about the amount of alcohol you consume, or how you behave when under the influence;
+- You experience guilt about the amount of alcohol you consume or how you behave when under the influence.

 - You have lost interest in the activities or people that used to bring you joy.

 If you answered yes to any of the above, you may benefit from seeking help.
 At The Banyans, private rehabilitation programs for alcohol addiction can help you manage and overcome these psychological dependencies.

-For more information about how The Banyans may be able to help you, do not hesitate to contact our team.
+For more information about how The Banyans may be able to help you, don’t hesitate to contact our team.

 Similarly, alcohol can make us feel better by having a depressant or numbing effect.
 Some people engage in regular alcohol consumption as a regular method of avoiding unpleasant emotions like anxiety, guilt, boredom, loneliness or stress.

 Many people who attend private rehab for alcoholism are also experiencing mental health concerns, like depression or anxiety.
 In this case, individuals may be using alcohol, drugs or prescription medication to self-medicate the symptoms of their mental health problems.
-They may be trying to cope with negative or difficult emotions, or temporarily lift their mood.
+They may be trying to cope with negative or difficult emotions or temporarily lift their mood.

 Our personalised, dual diagnosis programs mean that you can receive treatment for both addiction and emotional or mental health concerns while you here at The Banyans.